C H U R C H R E F O R M S E R I E S

 Those commands, which can be summed up as “love one another,” are known by all, Christians or not.
 Hence, it’s not a matter of predestination, but of willingness to obey and produce the fruit of the Spirit.

-3) True Christians are set apart to inspire and help those who are not living out the fruit of the Spirit.
+3) All true Christians are set apart as the new priesthood to inspire and help those who are not living out the fruit of the Spirit.

 “You are the salt of the earth.”
 Matthew 5:13

 Therefore, God predestines them by calling them to be his workmanship on the earth.